kbase/kb_sdk/doc/kb_sdk_make_ui.md

   "Workspace_name": "<username>:narrative_<long_number>"
 }
 ```
-Similarly, the narrative accepts an output object like this:
+Similarly, the Narrative accepts an output object like this:
 ```json
 [
   {